 Eileen Uchitelle is star of the github coding community.
 She currently works there as Senior System Engineer.
 She is avid contributor to Open Source and is in the Rails Core Team and the Rails Security Team.
 You can read hear blog and bio here.

+Patrick Kua is CTO of N26.
+What is N26?
+It’s a online bank.
 We all have bank accounts and use banks, but N26 is interesting because it’s the first mobile first bank with a European banking license.
 This means this isn’t a traditional bank, this is the bank that offers classic bank services (like credit cards for example) – online.
 I think this is interesting product of the future.
-You can read Patrick Kua biography here.
+You can read Patrick Kua biography here and more about his cool skills and knowledge.

 This are cybersecurity comic books or slide shows, how ever you prefer to call it, powered by Cisco.
 I came across this while surfing online and I think that is a fun share.